Tsimina/PICSC/README.md

 ### Extracted Features

-For each flow, the following statistical and temporal features are computed and stored in CSV format:
+For each flow, the following features are computed and stored in **CSV format**:

 - Flow ID (hash-based identifier)
 - Flow duration